Statistics of the Genocide

 - There are 10 times as many widows than widowers – almost 50,000 widows of the genocide.9

-- As of June 2013, there are currently 21,039 exceptionally vulnerable survivors receiving hardship allowance from FARG.10
+- As of 2013, there were still 21,039 exceptionally vulnerable survivors receiving hardship allowance from FARG.10

 - 75,000 of survivors were orphaned as a result of the genocide.11